-All of us that are born again from above have been convicted of sin by the Holy Spirit which led to our conversion.
+All of us born again from above have been convicted of sin by the Holy Spirit, which led to our conversion.
 However, have we in the church allowed the Holy Spirit to convict us of righteousness?
 A righteousness that is given by faith and not earned by works of the law?
 (1) If so, why do so many Christians keep going to God asking for forgiveness so that they will have right standing (i.e., believe they are acceptable) to Him?
 We must learn that the blood of Jesus has cleansed our entire life of every sin we will ever commit!
-Consequently, we have peace with God knowing that when we do sin we do not go to God repenting and confessing our sins in hope of forgiveness but rather to acknowledge to ourselves before Him, and offer high praises to Him, that the blood of Jesus has already paid for all of our sins, including those we are confessing, for all time!
+Consequently, we have peace with God, knowing that when we do sin we do not go to God repenting and confessing our sins in the hope of forgiveness but rather to acknowledge to ourselves before Him and offer high praises to Him that the blood of Jesus has already paid for all of our sins, including those we are confessing, for all time!
 Hallelujah!
-(Colossians 1:19-22) That is, Jesus is not a one time deliverer but rather our Savior who has saved us spirit, soul, and body (1) in the past, present, and future.
-Consequently, we need to stop living as if Jesus forgave us all our sins when we were first delivered from sin or saved but we must pay the price for the forgiveness of every sin post-salvation experience.
+(Colossians 1:19-22) That is, Jesus is not a one-time deliverer but rather our Savior who has saved us spirit, soul, and body (1) in the past, present, and future.
+Consequently, we need to stop living as if Jesus forgave us all our sins when we were first delivered from sin or saved, but we must pay the price for the forgiveness of every sin post-salvation experience.
 No!
 No!
 No!
-Jesus is our Savior and has saved us, is saving us, and will save us forever!
+Jesus is our Savior and has saved us, is saving us and will save us forever!
 Oh, what a Savior!

 You answer our prayers by performing awesome acts of deliverance, O God, our savior.
 All the ends of the earth trust in you, as well as those living across the wide seas.
 (Psalms 65:5 NET)